Morocco

 Current passenger series since 1st February 2000 in black on white.

-The registration consists of four numerals, one arabic letter and two numerals.
+The registration consists of four numerals, one Arabic letter and two numerals.
 No panels on this plate.

 The last two numerals denote the province or a prefecture within a province where 11 stands for Al fida - Derb-Sultan.